arthexis/sigils/README.rst

 command-line interface.

 Any Python object can be provided as explicit context, including nested dictionaries, lists, and functions.
-Sigils supports Python 3.9 and newer.
-Python 3.11+ uses the standard-library ``tomllib`` module; Python 3.9 and 3.10 automatically install ``tomli`` for equivalent TOML support.
+Sigils supports Python 3.11 and newer and uses the standard-library ``tomllib`` module for TOML support.

 Optional features can be installed individually or together: